28Protons/ContainerizedDevelopmentTutorial/README.md

 Install Docker compose
 https://docs.docker.com/compose/install/

+If of Mac, and you have installed Homebrew, Docker Compose should already be installed once Docker Desktop is installed.
+As a santiy check, run the following commmand to ensure Docker Compose is on your machine `docker-compose -v`.

 ## Once Docker Desktop is installed

 We can now kick the tires on the installation to ensure you can follow along during the live session.
 Open up a terminal session that has access to the Docker CLI and navigate to the folder that contains this repository.
-* Pull the base image we'll be using for the tutorial from Dockerhub `docker pull python`
+* Pull the base image we'll be using for the tutorial from Dockerhub.
+You will need a docker acccount to pull from their registry.
+Create an account here and not the username and password created.
+Run the following command to login if you have never done so: `docker login`.
+You shall be prompted for credentials.

+After you are logged in, run the following command to pull the `python` image:
+`docker pull python`

 * From the directory that contains this README run the following command to build a docker cointainer image from the Dockerfile
-`docker build --tag python-test-app .``
+`docker build --tag python-test-app .`
 * Run a docker container from the image we built in the previous step.
 Docker will try to publish port  4000 on the container to your local port 4000 making the test app available at http://localhost:4000
-`docker run --detach --publish 4000:4000 --name python-test-app python-test-image`
+`docker run --detach --publish 4000:4000 --name python-test-app python-test-app`

 * read further about docker run if you run in to issues:
 [Docker run reference](https://docs.docker.com/engine/reference/commandline/run/)